 Stage 7: Exchange and Completion

-Exchange is when you and the seller become legally committed.
-You pay your deposit (usually 10%), and a completion date is set.
-After exchange, neither party can pull out without serious financial consequences.
+Exchange: When all parties are ready.
+You pay your deposit (usually 10%) and a completion date is fixed.
+After exchange, neither party can withdraw without financial consequences.

 Realistic Scenarios